akpw/mktxp/README.md

 That will open an internal MKTXP configuration file with some more implementation-related parameters.

 ## Grafana dashboard
-Now with your RouterOS devices configured metrics being exported to Prometheus, it's easy to visualize them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)
+Now with your RouterOS metrics being exported to Prometheus, it's easy to visualize them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)

 ## Setting up MKTXP to run as a Linux Service